POLYGON AWARD

 RECOGNITION

-FNA recipients receive a cash prize bursary and are featured in a recognition film produced by BC Achievement.
+FNA recipients receive a monetary prize of $10,000 and are featured in a recognition film produced by BC Achievement.
 In addition, they receive a medallion and pin designed by renowned artist Robert Davidson, OC, OBC, and a commemorative framed certificate and letter from the Premier recognizing their achievements.

 Awardees are also granted use of the First Nations Art Award seal to signify their creative excellence.